-Exclusive: Some unhappy Yahoo investors asking AOL for rescue
+EXCLUSIVE: Some unhappy Yahoo investors asking AOL for rescue

 Some of the investors seeking a merger want Mayer to pull back from acquisitions, although on Tuesday the company announced a $640 million deal to buy video advertising platform BrightRoll -- a competitor to Adap.TV.

-The investors in favor of a deal said they believe a combined Yahoo and AOL would make a stronger competitor to Google and Facebook Inc (FB.O), when it comes to video programming and automated ways of buying digital advertising.
+The investors in favor of a deal said they believe a combined Yahoo and AOL would make a stronger competitor to Google and Facebook Inc, when it comes to video programming and automated ways of buying digital advertising.

 But analysts have pointed to risks and raised questions about whether the combination will yield strong growth.